c-stanton/Seasoned/README.md

 The Pitch:

 Seasoned is a high-performance, private digital cookbook that bridges the gap between web discovery and kitchen execution.
-By combining the multimodal power of Gemini 2.5 Flash with a secure, self-hosted PostgreSQL backbone, Seasoned allows users to instantly "distill" messy recipe blogs and food photos into a standardized, searchable, and shareable library they truly own.
+By combining the multimodal power of Gemini 3.1 Flash Lite with a secure, self-hosted PostgreSQL backbone, Seasoned allows users to instantly "distill" messy recipe blogs and food photos into a standardized, searchable, and shareable library they truly own.

 Target Audience: